top of page

 What should I wear for my Alpaca Walk or Experience?

 When you book you will be given advice specific to your experience.
 You will usually need to wear long trousers and closed shoes.
-Boot or wellies are best if it has been wet and definitely needed in the winter when it can be muddy in places.
+Boot or wellies are best if it has been wet and definitely needed in the winter Spring/Autumn when it can be muddy in places.
 Dress for the weather and bring waterproofs, sunhats, suncream e.t.c if required.

 Will my Alpaca Experience go ahead in rain or bad weather?